iAmMe27/WoD/Installation.md

 &nbsp;

-> [!TIP]
+> [!WARNING]
-> It is recommended that you download the LoversLab mods in your browser prior to running Wabbajack.
-All links to mods hosted on LoversLab can be [found here.](https://github.com/iAmMe27/WoD/wiki/LoversLab-Files)
+> It is rrequired that you download all non-Nexus mods in your browser prior to running Wabbajack.
+All links to mods hosted on LoversLab can be [found here.](https://github.com/iAmMe27/WoD/wiki/)

 >[!WARNING]
 > I recommend that you setup 2 folders for your installation.
 For example, use `C:\WoD` for your installation folder and `C:\WoD Downloads` for your downloads folder.